LukasDCode/Erdos-Renyi/README.md

 ```
 python random_graphs.py
 ```
+Running the script will overwrite the current results.

 In order to run only one of them, the other block of code has to be commented out from the main()-method.